Chemoradiation is a combination of chemotherapy and radiotherapy. It is sometimes called chemoradiotherapy.

 - after surgery, to reduce the risk of cancer coming back in or around the rectum.

-Your doctor or specialist nurse can give you more information about chemoradiation and the possible side effects of this treatment.
+Having both treatments together can make the side effects worse.
+Your cancer doctor or specialist nurse can give you more information about chemoradiation and its possible side effects.